 The City's water system originates in a large protected watershed area at the headwaters of the south fork of the Nanaimo River.
-There are two dams in the watershed which capture precipitation and supply the surface water to the City of Nanaimo, Snuneymuxw First Nation and South West Extension Water District.
-The City can also provide an emergency supply to Lantzville and North Cedar Improvement District.
+There are two dams in watershed which the capture precipitation and supply raw water to the City of Nanaimo's South Fork Water Treatment Plant.
+After treatment, clean potable water is then supplied to the City of Nanaimo, Snuneymuxw First Nation and South West Extension Water District.